-In 2010, the Ontario Working Group on Criminal Law and HIV Exposure (CLHE) launched its campaign calling on the province’s Attorney General to create prosecutorial guidelines to stop unjust prosecutions for HIV non-disclosure in Ontario.
-Such guidelines could be one tool for helping Crown prosecutors handling individual cases to exercise their discretion in ways that limit the potentially very wide scope of criminal charges, in line with the best available science and a concern for human rights and public health.
+The Ontario Working Group on Criminal Law and HIV Exposure (CLHE), founded in 2007 to oppose the expansive use of the criminal law to address HIV non-disclosure, is comprised of people living with HIV, representatives from many community-based AIDS organizations from across Ontario, lawyers, academics and activists.
+In 2010, CLHE launched its campaign calling on the province’s Attorney General to create prosecutorial guidelines to stop unjust prosecutions for HIV non-disclosure in Ontario.
+Such guidelines could be an important tool for ensuring that Crown prosecutors handling individual cases exercise their discretion in ways that limit the use of the criminal law in line with the best available science and reflective of human rights principles and good public health policy.

 CLHE has also stressed from the outset that these guidelines should be developed in consultation with people living with HIV, service providers working in the field and other experts and should be informed by current medical and scientific knowledge about HIV and the social context of living with HIV.

 In December 2010, CLHE was very pleased that then Attorney General Chris Bentley agreed to develop, with the input of CLHE, guidance for Crown prosecutors in relation to HIV non-disclosure, and to share a draft with CLHE.
 Unfortunately, MAG did not agree to the community engagement plan suggested by CLHE.
 In spite of the lack of meaningful engagement by MAG, in summer 2011, CLHE provided MAG with a Report and Recommendations based on community and expert consultations conducted by CLHE around the province with people living with HIV, communities affected by HIV, legal, public health, criminal justice and scientific experts, health care providers, and advocates for women’s rights in the context of sexual violence and the criminal justice system.